rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/migrate-to-an-out-of-tree-cloud-provider/migrate-to-out-of-tree-azure.md

 kubectl describe nodes | grep "ProviderID"
 ```

-9. (Optional) You can also disable leader migration after the upgrade, as leader migration is no longer required due to only one cloud-controller-manager and can be removed.
+9. You can also disable leader migration after the upgrade, as leader migration is no longer required.
+Since there is now only one cloud-controller-manager, leader migration can be removed.
     Update the `cloud-controller-manager` deployment to remove leader migration from the container arguments:

 ```yaml